-Protecting your home is critical for anyone and with homeowners insurance.
-With home insurance, you can help protect your home’s structure, your possessions inside, and even yourself with the right coverage.
-Your home protects you from the outside elements, provides a place of gathering and refuge, and is one of the biggest investments most homeowners make.
+Protecting your home is critical for anyone with homeowners insurance.
+With home insurance, you can help protect your home’s structure and your possessions inside.
+You can even protect yourself with the right coverage.
+Your home protects you from the outside elements, provides a place of gathering and refuge, and is one of your biggest investments.
 But even as great as homeowners insurance is for keeping you and your family protected, there are still commonly overlooked gaps in home insurance coverage that leave homeowners exposed.

 1. Flood Events Require Flood Insurance

 According to GlobeNewswire, only 62% of homeowners are ready should their home flood.
 To make matters worse, of the 62%, only 12% of these homeowners have a flood insurance policy.
 Many homeowners believe that homeowners insurance will cover them in the event of a flood.
 Unfortunately, this is dangerous because they are greatly mistaken.
 For protection against floods, homeowners must purchase a flood insurance policy.

 Flooding affected 99% of all counties within the United States between 1996 and 2019.
 Of all flood claims, as many as 25% are from homeowners living outside flood zones.
 The point is simple: flood insurance is an important protection for all homeowners, no matter how well they believe they are prepared or where they live.
 Having the right flood insurance coverage is the difference between restoring your home after a flood event and wondering where to go next during one of the darkest moments a homeowner can experience.